sleeplesseditor/NodeRESTfulAPI/README.md

 # NodeRESTfulAPI

-An example of a RESTful API with Node.
+An example of a RESTful API with Node, using the example of a to-do list.